 Alain Pham is a French-trained chef and co-founder of Aiii House Saigon, whose culinary journey traces a meaningful arc between Saigon and Paris - blending personal heritage, classical training, and a deep commitment to cultural storytelling.

-After formal training at Le Cordon Bleu Paris, Alain sharpened his skills in Michelin-starred restaurants across Europe, including Arpège, Le Taillevent, and OLO Helsinki.
-He later earned a Master’s degree in Culinary Arts from École Ducasse Paris, deepening both his technical command and culinary philosophy.
+He later sharpened his skills in Michelin-starred kitchens across Europe - Arpège, Le Taillevent and OLO Helsinki — before earning a Master’s degree in Culinary Arts from École Ducasse Paris, further refining both his technical command and culinary voice.